GabriPaganelli/pantheon-network-analysis/README.md

 ### Overview

-R code for the master's thesis *"The Network of Fame: Network Analysis on the Pantheon Dataset"* (Gabriele Paganelli, University of Padova, A.Y.
+R code for the bachelor's thesis *"The Web of Fame: Network Analysis on the Pantheon Dataset"* (Gabriele Paganelli, University of Padova, A.Y.
 2023/2024) — [read the thesis](thesis.pdf).

 Analysis of the **Networked Pantheon** biographical network: 11,340 historical figures connected by 126,153 directed edges derived from Wikipedia co-citations.
-The project explores network structure, centrality indices, community detection, and factors associated with historical popularity (HPI, Views, BCI) via ERGM models.
+The project explores network structure, centrality indices, community detection, and factors associated with historical popularity (HPI, Views, BCI); tentative modeling is performed via ERGM.

 **Dataset:** Beytía, P. & Schobin, J. (2018). *Networked Pantheon: A Relational Database of Globally Famous People.* Research Data Journal for the Humanities and Social Sciences,